adrianomcr/vectorfield_stack/README.md

 ### robotsim

 This package provides simple implementations of several robots.
 The objective of this package is to enable simple examples of the use of the control packages of this stack.
+The simulators rely only on basic ROS features, do not requiring none complex installation.
+The simulation can be visualized in rviz by using provided configuration files.

 The following robot types are available: